-Gotex’s unique fibreglass coating technology and products will complement Coats’ existing coated aramid product range.
-There is much synergy between the product offerings and together, the companies will be able to provide an enhanced range of products to the fibre optics cable industry.
+Gotex’s unique fiberglass coating technology and products will complement Coats’ existing coated aramid product range.
+There are many synergies between the product offerings and together, the companies will be able to provide an enhanced range of products to the fiber optics cable industry.
 The acquisition reinforces Coats’ strategy of expanding into value-added engineered yarns.

 Gotex is headquartered near Barcelona, Spain and has approximately 60 employees.
 It has three main categories of products:

-· Technical yarns – yarns transformed via unique and proprietary coating technologies, used in the cable industry to reinforce, insulate and protect optical fibres.
+· Technical yarns – yarns transformed via unique and proprietary coating technologies, used in the cable industry to reinforce, insulate and protect optical fibers.

-· Technical woven tapes – woven high technical fibres, such as fibreglass, aramid or carbon used to protect cables from impacts, rodents, etc and in composites.
+· Technical woven tapes – woven high technical fibers, such as fiberglass, aramid or carbon used to protect cables from impacts, rodents, etc and in composites.

 · Product trading – buying and selling additional products that cannot be manufactured in-house eg mica tapes, FRP rods, plastic films.

-Its core customer base is fibre optic cable manufacturers, although oil and gas flexible pipe producers and high-tech sports equipment manufacturers are also growing areas.
+Its core customer base is fiber optic cable manufacturers, although oil and gas flexible pipe producers and high-tech sports equipment manufacturers are also growing areas.

 Coats Group plc is a British multinational company.
 It is the world’s largest manufacturer and distributor of sewing thread and supplies, and the second-largest manufacturer of zips and fasteners, after YKK.

-Fiber optics accounts for 85pc of Gotex’s business and the acquisition will boost Coats’ share of the market to 15pc.
-Demand for protecting fibre optic cables has soared as telecommunication companies around the world work to roll-out the technology.
+Fiber optics account for 85pc of Gotex’s business and the acquisition will boost Coats’ share of the market to 15pc.
+Demand for protecting fiber optic cables has soared as telecommunication companies around the world work to roll-out the technology.

 Coats paid $28m for the business, with a further payment of up to $4m after a two-year period, provided Gotex achieves certain performance targets.